DigitalGrinnell/OHScribe/WORKFLOW.md

 This example *Raw Timecode* snippet is named `{$TIME}` and it is assigned to the `Enter` trigger which generally corresponds to the *Enter* or *Return* key on the keyboard.

-OHScribe creates a new cue every time it encounters a timecode, so every timecode should be followed immediately by a newline, speaker name and pipe character.
-For areas of the recording that are dense with speaker changes, no timecode is needed to transition to the next speaker, i.e. the transcriber can represent a change in speaker by entering a newline and the speaker name and pipe character to start the next speaker's dialogue.
-This will result in a cue that has mutliple speakers.

 ## Cruft